SanjaySunil/sanjaysunil-cli/README.md

 ## What's SanjaySunil-CLI?

-<a href="https://www.npmjs.com/package/sanjaysunil" target="_blank">SanjaySunil-CLI</a> is a small CLI app made with node published on NPM.
-I made this CLI app to test npm package publishing and just for fun!
+<a href="https://www.npmjs.com/package/sanjaysunil" target="_blank">SanjaySunil-CLI</a> is a small CLI made with node and published on npm.
 <br/>

 <!-- Prerequisites -->